The Abertillery Miners Institute – 1984-1985.

 Llanwern Steelworks.

-The end of June a series of mass pickets were held at the Magor roundabout of the M4 at the southern entrance leading to Llanwern Steel Works.
-Hundreds of miners from Gwent descended on junction 23 in a way of preventing a convoy of lorries travelling form Port Talbot to Llanwern with a shipment of iron-ore.
-The first day’s battle was hard with many arrests and injunctions being placed on those arrested.
-The second day was the same and the third day no-one turned up as the many arrests had taken its toll and the lorries went through without any opposition.
+At the end of June 1984, a series of mass pickets were held at the Magor roundabout off the M4 at the southern entrance leading to Llanwern Steel Works.
+Hundreds of miners from Gwent descended on junction 23 in a way of preventing a convoy of lorries travelling from Port Talbot to Llanwern, with a shipment of iron-ore.
+The first day’s battle was hard with many arrests and injunctions being placed upon those arrested.
+The second day was the same and the third day no-one turned up as the many arrests that had taken place over the past two days had taken its toll and the lorries went through without any opposition.

 The Personal Financial Situation.

 There were many concerns back home as to the mounting debts of the individual, non-payment of mortgages, rents and other bills etc. It had been five-months without any wages and the financial situation was becoming extremely worrying.
 The Blaenau Gwent Borough Council generously stopped collecting all miner’s rents for the duration of the strike and some building companies froze individual mortgages, not all but some.
-On the other hand, other bills had to be paid, telephone lines were severed and people were summoned for non-payment, rental televisions were taken back by the companies, the N.U.M. arranged for the National Coal Board to deliver concessionary coal to the neediest, others used coal from old tips and hardly used any electricity.
+On the other hand, service bills had to be paid, telephone lines were severed and people were summoned for non-payment with most rental televisions being taken back by the companies.
+The N.U.M. arranged for the National Coal Board to deliver concessionary coal to the neediest, others used coal from old tips and hardly used any electricity.
 The Social Security gave striking families with one child £9.50p per week, that is equivalent to £31.00 in today’s money.

 The Miners Support Committee at Reading, Berkshire.

-In late May of 1984, the Miners Support Committee at Reading was established and sponsored by the Reading Trades Union Council.
+In late May of 1984, the Miners Support Committee at Reading, Berkshire, England, was established, sponsored by the Reading Trades Union Council.

-The group, along with other political and various support organisations welcomed the miners of Rose Heyworth Colliery to Reading with the aim of generating awareness of the miners struggle by attending trade union meetings, also gaining financial help and support from the many businesses, unions and individuals sympathetic to our cause in Berkshire and also to hold street collections in the Reading town centre.
+The group, along with other political and various support organisations welcomed the miners of Rose Heyworth Colliery to Reading with the aim of generating awareness of the miners struggle by attending trade union meetings, also gaining financial help and support from the many businesses, unions and individuals sympathetic to our cause.
+While at Reading attending meetings and organising fund raising functions, the groups also held street collections in the Reading town center.

-The group of fundraisers based at Kings Road, Reading were initially Mr Malcolm Gardner; Mr Steve Bartlett; Mr Albert Mason; Mr John Tovey; Mr Ken Selway and Mr Norman Florence: They were followed by Mr Carl Morris; Mr Graham Bennett; Mr David Farr; Mr Martin Hughes; Mr Alan Jones; Mr Ian Jones and Mr Jeff Williams.
-They travelled from Abertillery on Monday mornings, stayed with volunteers who catered for them and kindly let them use their spare-rooms etc, they attended meetings, organised fund-raising functions and concerts, held street collections throughout the week and returned to Abertillery on Friday afternoons via depositing the money collected at the N.U.M headquarters at Crumlin.
-We were paid £6.00 per day expenses though well looked after during our stay at Reading.
-A group were also sent to Exeter.
+The first group of fundraisers based at Kings Road, Reading, were initially Mr Malcolm Gardner; Mr Steve Bartlett; Mr Albert Mason; Mr Ken Selway, joined by Mr John Tovey and Mr Norman Florence: They were followed by Mr Carl Morris; Mr Graham Bennett; Mr David Farr; Mr Martin Hughes; Mr Alan Jones; Mr Ian Jones and Mr Jeff Williams.
+They travelled from Abertillery to Reading on Monday mornings, stayed with volunteers who catered for them and kindly let them use their spare-rooms etc for the weeks duration.
+The group attended meetings, organised fund-raising functions and concerts, held street collections throughout the week and returned to Abertillery on Friday afternoons via depositing the money they had collected at the N.U.M headquarters in Crumlin.
+During the week at Reading, each man was paid £6.00 per day expenses, though was well looked after during our stay at Reading.
+A group of men was also sent to Exeter for the same purpose.

 The Abertillery Women’s Support Group.

-The women’s roles were varied, initially the Abertillery Women’s Support Group was established to set up a feeding centre at the Abertillery Miners Institute, they acquired a small stove, and other cooking devices and borrowed cutlery and crockery from the colliery with permission of the manager.
-The Abertillery Women’s Support Group were completely independent from the Blaenau Gwent Food Fund and received food donations from street collections and local traders, they cooked meals on a daily basis and helped ease the hardship of the many miner’s families.
-The kitchen at the Abertillery Miners Institute was initially providing sixty meals per day, the women worked on a rota basis at the kitchen between 4 and 5 different wives per day.
-Meals were served between 12.00pm and 2.00pm although the women worked there from 11.00am to 3.30pm preparing, cooking and cleaning, a great deal of work was involved.
-Later the number of meals cooked
+The women’s roles were diverse, initially the Abertillery Women’s Support Group was established to set up a feeding centre at the Abertillery Miners Institute, they acquired a small stove, and other cooking devices and borrowed cutlery and crockery from the colliery with permission of the manager.
+The Abertillery Women’s Support Group was completely independent from the Blaenau Gwent Food Fund, they received food donations from street collections and local traders, they cooked meals on a daily basis and helped ease the hardship of the many miner’s families.
+The kitchen at the Abertillery Miners Institute was initially providing sixty meals per day, the women worked on a rota basis at the kitchen between four and five different ladies per day.
+Meals were served between 12.00pm and 2.00pm, although the women worked there from 11.00am to 3.30pm preparing, cooking, cleaning and washing up, a great deal of work was involved.

 Mr Arthur Scargill.

 On Friday 27th of July 1984, the Abertillery Women’s Support Group organised a rally at Abertillery in which Mr Arthur Scargill was invited and attended.
-The event was said to have attracted over 5,000 people, many trades unions, groups and individuals, the procession marched through town, along Glandwr Street and into the Abertillery Park where Mr Scargill spoke.
+The event was said to have attracted over 5,000 people, many trades unions, groups and individuals, the procession marched through town, along Glandwr Street and into the Abertillery Park where Mr Arthur Scargill spoke to the large audience.

 The Breakdown of the Miners Strike.

 As the summer came to an end there was still no sign of any meaningful negotiations to bring the strike to an end.
-The once staunch South Wales coalfield began to show signs of a wobble and government aided back-to-work committees were secretly formed.
-Members of these committees were few and far between at first as loyalty to the N.U.M. was still fairly strong, though in the November 1984 the strike broke, police in their hundreds ascended on Rose Heyworth Colliery while a group of men were taken over the picket line to defy the National Union of Mineworkers and to re-start work.
+The once staunch South Wales coalfield began to show signs of a wobble and government aided back-to-work committees were being secretly formed.
+Members of these committees were few and far between at first as loyalty to the N.U.M. was still fairly strong.
+In the November 1984, at Abertillery, the strike broke, police in their hundreds ascended on Rose Heyworth Colliery while a group of men were taken over the picket line to defy the National Union of Mineworkers and to re-start work.

-The flying pickets, fundraisers and food collectors were immediately reassigned to their local collieries to try and prevent a flood of men, once loyal though now weary and disillusioned with the current situation from going back to work.
-Initially the response to the back-to-work committee’s return to work was very low, only a handful of men ventured over the picket line though over a period of a few months more and more miners took it upon themselves to break the loyalty with the N.U.M. and ventured back to work.
+The flying pickets, fundraisers and food collectors were immediately reassigned to their local collieries to try and prevent a flood of men, once loyal, though now weary and disillusioned with the current situation from going back to work.
+Initially the response to the back-to-work committee’s return to work was very low, only a handful of men ventured over the picket line though over a period of a few months more and more miners took it upon themselves to break their loyalty with the N.U.M. and venture back to work.

 Christmas 1984.